-Date: Se eptember 20, 2005 SELLER: PINE Trees, Inc. 18500 First Blvd.
-Canoga Hills, Gould 75356 SHIP To: Se e Instructions below discussion from earlier today, Bu nristmas Trees - Evergreen style. rders one hundred thirty seven (137) restaura Pine delivery o 05 to each of Burger Ranch's 137 crew shall decorate each tree on the ls.
-Westbrook.
-Price: \$ 2 and dec ote from Jill W estbrook.
-Payable net upon delivery se.
-Seller warrants that all goods are free and clear of Authorized S Signature: Ruben Sanchez
+Date: September 20, 2005

+SELLER: PINE Trees, Inc. 18500 First Blvd.
+Canoga Hills, Gould 75356 SHIP TO: See Instructions below

+Per our discussion from earlier today, Burger Ranch orders one hundred thirty seven (137) PINE Christmas Trees - Evergreen style.

+The trees are to be delivered before December 12, 2005 to each of Burger Ranch's 137 restaurants (attached please find a list).
+Pine delivery crew shall decorate each tree on the site per sample shown by your sales representative, Ms. Westbrook.

+Price: \$150 per tree, all-inclusive, per quote from Jill Westbrook.
+Payable net upon delivery and decoration.

+General Conditions

+Seller warrants all goods are of merchantable quality and fit for the intended purpose.
+Seller warrants that all goods are free and clear of all liens and claims by third party and that Seller possesses all rights to sell said goods free and clear.

+Authorized Signature:

+Ruben Sanchez